 Inflation: You need an income that increases to keep up with rising prices.
 But how much is enough?
-In recent years, inflation has been in the low single digits.
+In recent years, inflation has been in the low single digits (excluding healthcare cost inflation, which you should probably treat differently).
 But inflation has been anywhere between negative and infinity.
 The highest rates that people alive today remember (for the U.S., at least) might be a 13.5 percent increase in the Consumer Price Index (CPI) in 1980.
 In your lifetime, it could be higher or lower than that.
 It would be nice to think we have things together enough to avoid runaway inflation, but anything is possible, especially over the decades before and during retirement.

 Investment returns: Depending on your timeframe, investment returns can make or break your retirement.
 Look up long-term returns for the investment mix that you currently use, and be sure to note periods of especially lousy performance.
 If you’re coming up with high numbers, remember that aggressive investors need to be willing to ride out losses of 20-40 percent (or more) and have the patience—and financial ability—to wait years for recovery.
-Less aggressive investors would be wise to assume lower returns.
+Conservative or moderate investors would be wise to assume lower returns.

 Again, if you choose to be aggressive, remember that things might not work out as planned.
 What’s more, the markets don’t move in a flat line, and the sequence of returns may be much more important than the annual average return you earn.
 Finally, it’s critical to adjust your expectations for any fees you pay on investments.

 Run the Numbers